 - What Causes a Low Accounts Receivable Turnover Ratio?

-What is Your Accounts Receivable Turnover Ratio?
+What Is Your Accounts Receivable Turnover Ratio?

-The accounts receivable turnover ratio assesses your ability to collect debt with your current credit policy.
+The accounts receivable turnover ratio assesses your ability to collect the debt with your current credit policy.
 To find your business’s accounts receivable turnover ratio, divide your net credit sales by your average accounts receivable.

 In most cases, you should strive for the highest possible ratio.
 This shows that your business collects debt efficiently and therefore proves the effectiveness of your current credit policy.
-Think of it as reaching perfection in three essential areas: the amount of debt you take on, the amount of credit you extend, and the rate in which you collect debt.
+Think of it as reaching perfection in three essential areas: the amount of debt you take on, the amount of credit you extend, and the rate at which you collect the debt.
 If you collect smaller portions of the money owed to you, on the other hand, your ratio will decrease.